Algonquin Provincial Park is one of the most iconic places in Ontario all year round, and that’s for good reason!

 There are 85 km of groomed and track-set ski trails across three trail networks, consisting of loops of varying lengths and difficulties.

 The Fen Lake Trail system winds through hardwood forests typical of Algonquin’s west side.
-Here, you’ll find 18 km of groomed and trackset ski trail.
+Here you’ll find 18 km of groomed and trackset ski trail.
+The trail offers some stunning views and some challenging terrain.

 If you are new to skiing, try the multi-purpose trail that starts at Mew Lake.
 It crosses the Old Airfield, and connects with the historic Old Railway Bike Trail.